In Blog

 A top priority is making sure all your belongings arrive damage-free.
 After that, you’ll need to ensure your house is functioning to provide you and your family with a safe place to live, work, and play.

 • Check electronics and appliances (if you moved them on the moving truck).
-Portland movers and insurance companies will take reports and process any damage claims.
+Movers and insurance companies will take reports and process any damage claims.

-• Inventory your furniture and boxes as part of the moving process.
+• Inventory your furniture and boxes.
 Here, too, if you have any missing or damaged items, contact your residential mover and homeowner’s insurance company for reimbursement.

 • Confirm utility accounts (gas, electric, cable/satellite, water/sewer) are in your name, that your mail has been forwarded correctly, and any extra services such as trash pick-up (including trash/recycling containers) or home security systems are set up.